MicahOlson/witch-broom-firebase/README.md

-# The Witch's Broom Redux
+# The Witch's Broom Firebase
 ## _A Keg Inventory Manager_
 ### by: Micah L. Olson
 ### created: 4/30/2021
+### updated: 5/11/2021

 ---

 ## Description
-This application is a keg inventory manager for The Witch's Broom Tap Room providing the following user features:
+This application is a keg inventory manager for The Witch's Broom Tap Room (fictional) providing the following user features:
 * Users can see a list of all available kegs along with their name, brand, price and alcoholContent.
 * Users can submit a form to add a new keg to the list.
 * Users can click on a keg to see its detail page.